minhduc29/E-Teams/README.md

 # E-Teams
-Project #5 - A web application mainly for online learning using Firebase and Materialize CSS
+Project #5 - A web application mainly for online learning using Firebase, Agora and Materialize CSS